moshemoshe12134/Degreeworks_helper/README.md

 # Degreeworks_helper
- assist with understanding availble courses in degreeworks
+ Webapp to assist CUNY students with understanding, curating and selecting CUNY courses from their degreeworks pathways.